MainulDip/iOS-study/xcode-overview.md

 ### Turn on/off AI code prediction:
 Xcode > Preference/Setting > Text Editing > Editing

+### Tips:
+When writing code, keep open the `Inspector's quick help ?` (top right corner), it will give instant overview of any method/prop when cursor is placed into the code.
+- `cmd + opt + 0` to toggle the inspector and `opt + cmd + left/right arrow` to navigate between inspector's options

 ### Major areas:
 - Left (cmd 0) | Right | Bottom .
 - right inspector panel (cmd + alt/option + 0)